openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 The following table lists the group of algorithm code points for the SLH-DSA signature scheme and the corresponding artifact lengths.
 This group of algorithms is henceforth referred to as "SLH-DSA code points".

-{: title="SLH-DSA algorithm code points and the corresponding artifact lengths in octets." #slhdsa-artifact-lengths}
+{: title="SLH-DSA code points and the corresponding artifact lengths in octets." #slhdsa-artifact-lengths}
 Algorithm ID reference   |  SLH-DSA public key | SLH-DSA secret key | SLH-DSA signature
 ----------------------:  |  ------------------ | ------------------ | ------------------
 32                       |  32                 | 64                 | 7856